 Lotus Throne of Emperor Akbar

 The Lotus Throne is on top of a massive red sandstone column.
 Thirty six carved brackets support the throne.
 The emperor used to sit in the centre and his ministers on the four supporting structures.

 Crown Prince Salim fell in love with Anarkali.
 She was a beautiful dancer in Akbar’s court.
 When Akbar came to know of this, he was furious and ordered that Anarkali be entombed alive.
 But according to legends, the tomb opened to a secret passage through which she escaped and fled the country.

 Akbar had three wives- Hindu, Christian and Muslim.
 Jodha Bai was a Rajput princes.
+She was reportedly the favourite wife of Akbar and the mother of Jahangir, Akbar’s eventual successor.
 Her palace is the largest in the Imperial harem.
 The gateway on the eastern side is magnificent.
 There are a number of Hindu motifs in the palace.

 Tomb of Islam Khan